 These are the most affordable and easiest accessible but not rechargeable.
 You will find them in these sizes: AAA, AA, C, D, 9-volt, and button cells.
 One disadvantage of alkaline batteries is they tend to leak and may damage the devices.
 We suggest you power up your device once a week to decrease the risk of leakage.
 If your devices will not be used frequently, it would be safer to remove the battery.
 Another downside is due to the low power output, the run time and lumens you can get from this battery are not very good.

 There are so many different types of batteries used on torches that you may get confused about selection.
 Firstly, you need to know what you need the LED flashlights for.
 Below we will offer you some guidance.

 For frequent use or everyday carry, rechargeable batteries would be highly recommended.
 In the long run, they save costs and offer convenience.
 Now, some brands have released rechargeable batteries with a USB port on top, which allows charging with just a cable.
 This way brings much more convenience and costs down because users do not need a separate charger anymore.

 For storage or packed lights, we would suggest you use lithium battery lights because they have the lowest self-discharge rate of any chemistry.
 Good ones are usable even after years of storage.

 Avoid lights with esoteric batteries for wilderness areas.
 Modern emitters get great performance out of AA and AAA cells, which are more easily accessible and affordable.
 Anyway, if you plan to spend days outside, remember to prepare more batteries for spare use.

-For safety, try to get a name brand and high quality batteries.
+For safety, try to get name-brand and high-quality batteries.
 Be careful of some super cheap cells in the market.